yanlynnnnn/tp/docs/UserGuide.md

 Example:

-Let's say you have a number of appointments stored in GrAB3 and you want to search for a particular one.
+Let's say you have a number of appointments stored in Homerce and you want to search for a particular one.
 You can follow these instructions to list all the appointments which match your search criteria(s).

 | Appointment | |